WhiteLabelCommunity/whitelabel-slides-template/README.md

 ## Usage

-Create a new floder named after your presentation's name  inside the `src/slides` floder.
+Create a new folder named after your presentation's name  inside the `src/slides` floder.

 Create a markdown file e.g. `src/slides/name-of-your-presentation/01.md`